cryptocontrol/algo-trading-server/README.md

 If you are setting up the bot on your own cloud, then the password is taken from the environment variable `SERVER_PASSWORD`.
 If you're setting up the bot via the GUI, then simply enter in the password in the password field before you start the bot.

-Once set, all users can simply connect to the bot by entering the password that they've set from the CryptoControl terminal.
+Once set, all users can simply connect to the bot from the CryptoControl terminal with the right password.

 ## Supported Strategies
 As of now, the trading server supports